openSUSE/news-o-o/_posts/2011-06-11-opensuse-weekly-news-issue-179-is-out.markdown

 * unity-asset-pool package was added (includes unity-icon-theme and some unity artwork which is required);

-Adittionally during this weekend I™m working on the [Ayatana Scrollbar](http://launchpad.net/ayatana-scrollbar) which seems to be
+Adittionally during this weekend Iâ€™m working on the [Ayatana Scrollbar](http://launchpad.net/ayatana-scrollbar) which seems to be
           a pleasant feature that Canonical has created.

-
+â€

 #### ![Header Picture](http://saigkill.homelinux.net/images/Kde-logo.jpg)KDE Team

+â€œ

           [Cornelius Schumacher: More Polka, please](http://linux42.org/stories/More+Polka,+please?id=14358)